José Reyes (infielder)

-José Bernabe Reyes (born June 11, 1983) is a Dominican-American former professional baseball infielder.
+José Bernabe Reyes (born June 11, 1983) is a Dominican former professional baseball infielder.
 He played most notably at shortstop in Major League Baseball (MLB) for the New York Mets, Miami Marlins, Toronto Blue Jays, and Colorado Rockies.

 Reyes is a four-time MLB All-Star.
 He led MLB in triples in 2005, 2006, 2008, and 2011.
 Reyes also led the National League (NL) in stolen bases in 2005, 2006, and 2007.
 He was the NL batting champion in 2011.
 He is also the New York Mets' all-time leader in triples (113) and stolen bases (408).

 Minor league career

 Reyes was spotted by New York Mets scouts during a tryout camp in Santiago in the summer of 1999.
 After initial concerns over Reyes' slight frame, the Mets offered him a contract, which he signed on August 16, 1999.
 Despite traditionally sending youngsters to play in their Dominican academy, the Mets made an exception with Reyes and sent him to the Kingsport Mets of the Rookie-level Appalachian League for the 2000 season.
 He finished the season with a .250 batting average in 49 games.

 For the 2001 season, Reyes was assigned to the Capital City Bombers of the Class A South Atlantic League.
 He excelled both in the field and at the plate, hitting .307 with 42 extra-base hits and winning the Player of the Year award.

 After being invited to spring training with the major league Mets, Reyes began the 2002 season with the St. Lucie Mets in the Class A-Advanced Florida State League.
 In the first three months of the season, he demonstrated that he could handle the step up, and was promoted to the Binghamton Mets of the Double-A Eastern League.
 In his first game, Reyes had five hits and four RBIs, and he completed the season with a .287 average, 27 steals and 26 extra-base hits in 65 games.

 On December 15, 2002, the Mets traded starting shortstop Rey Ordóñez to the Tampa Bay Devil Rays.
 Two weeks later, the Mets signed veteran Rey Sánchez to a one-year deal, with the plan being to allow Reyes to mature in the minors while Sanchez kept the big-league spot warm for him.
 Reyes spent the first two months of the 2003 season with the Norfolk Tides of the Triple-A International League, where he batted .269 and stole 26 bases in just 42 games.

 Injuries to Mike Piazza and Mo Vaughn had contributed to the Mets' poor performance in the National League East, and eventually convinced manager Art Howe to begin playing some of the team's younger talent.
 When Rey Sánchez strained his thumb on June 5, 2003, Reyes received his call-up to the majors.